Roger Federer and Serena Williams May Win At Wimbledon 2018, Looking Very Strong Indeed

-At the half-way mark of the Wimbledon 2018 tennis tournament, both Roger Federer and Serena Williams are poised to place very well according to the BBC.
+At the halfway mark of the Wimbledon 2018 tennis tournament, both Roger Federer and Serena Williams are poised to place very well, according to the BBC.

-So far, the Swiss superman Roger Federer has knocked down all three of his opponents in predictably stylish fashion, and is the odds-on favorite to clinch the title despite still facing opposition from longstanding rivals Novak Djokovic and Rafael Nadal.
+So far, Swiss superman Roger Federer has knocked down all three of his opponents in predictably stylish fashion and is the odds-on favorite to clinch the title despite still facing opposition from longstanding rivals Novak Djokovic and Rafael Nadal.
 Both of these men show the potential to topple Federer if they play their best game, leaving some level of excitement in the men’s singles bracket.

 The third place seed was dispatched early on in the brackets, with Marin Cilic having been defeated by Argentinian player Guido Pella, ranked 73 in the world standings.
-Three time Grand Slam winner Stanislas Wawrinka was also turfed from the competition following a loss to Thomas Fabbiano.
+Three-time Grand Slam winner Stanislas Wawrinka was also turfed from the competition following a loss to Thomas Fabbiano.

 Despite Federer’s advancing age – the tennis legend is 36 in a sport that favors youth – he defies all typical assumptions on the matter and continues to dominate the court.

 Dark horse contender Novak Djokovic could also pose a serious threat to Federer if the two manage to meet up in the last 16.
-Djokovic most recently made headlines when he was openly booed by the crowd at the All England Club in a back and forth that saw him blowing kisses to those malcontents in the stands, unhappy with a time violation by Djokovic in the third set according to ESPN.
+Djokovic most recently made headlines when he was openly booed by the crowd at the All England Club in a back and forth that saw him blowing kisses to those malcontents in the stands, unhappy with a time violation by Djokovic in the third set, according to ESPN.

 Novak Djokovic sends a message to the Centre Court crowd…